-Referring to NOVA V1422 CPU-Based Control and Switching System Programming Manual X834, perform the following:
+Referring to NOVA V1466 Digital Control and Matrix Switching System Programming Manual X897, perform the following:

-- Define the operating parameters using the Configure Host Port Menu. - Use the same operating parameters at the host computer.
-Consult the host computer/operating system manual(s) if required.
+- Define the operating parameters using the Configure Host Port menu. - Use the same operating parameters at the host computer.
+Consult the host computer and/or operating system manual(s) if required.